 Fear of the dentist is a very real thing.
-In fact, it has been suggested that dental phobia prevents between 9–20% of Americans from visiting the dentist.
+In fact, dental phobia prevents between 9–20% of Americans from visiting the dentist.
 And, because oral health plays an important role in a person’s well-being, and overall wellness can influence workplace productivity, imagine the potential impact if 20% or even 10% of your workforce ignored dental care due to fear.

 While those stats might sound scary, we’ve got good news.
 There are plenty of ways to help ease your enrollees’ fear, and we’ve rounded up some of the top tips to share.